top of page

 What should I include in my research statement (sometimes also called a "Personal Statement"?

-I find it helpful when applicants include the following in their Statement of Purpose :
+I find it helpful when applicants include the following in their Research Statement:

 • A clear statement of your research interests and career goals (even though we all realize this may change over time) and how they relate to the work of the TRAC lab.